ElioDiNino/ElioDiNino/README.md

   One of my values is to always continue learning.
 To uphold this, I pursue projects that require me to learn new skills and I seek new experiences, often outside of my comfort zone.
 I also look to meet new people and challenge myself whenever I can.
 I believe that this continuous learning and seeking of challenges is important to my growth and adaptability.

   My hard-working nature and natural leadership skills make me a valuable team member who can both listen and lead if needed.
 Furthermore, my attention to detail and organizational skills contribute to the timely completion of high-quality deliverables.
-As a result of these core attributes, along with my past experiences and promising future, I was awarded full-ride scholarships to both UBC and McMaster University.
+As a result of these core attributes, along with my past experiences, I was awarded full-ride scholarships to both UBC and McMaster University.

   ## :dart: Professional Goal
-  I hope to use my current and future skills to pursue a career in the Computer Engineering field.
-To get there I am looking to try many different roles through co-ops and volunteering opportunities at UBC.
+  I plan to use my current and future skills to pursue a career in the Computer Engineering field.
+To get there I am trying many different roles through co-ops and volunteering opportunities at UBC.
 Following this, I will seek a career that I am passionate about and one that makes a positive impact on the world.

 </details>